-3.4 Reports and Publications
+3.5 Reports and Publications

-Reports for publication must be prepared in accordance with the Guidebook on APEC Projects, APEC Publication Guidelines, APEC Branding Manual and PSU Style Guide.
-The reports must be certified by the Project Overseer and endorsed by the relevant APEC Working Group or Steering Committee, prior to submission to APEC Secretariat for approval to be published.
+Reports for publication must be prepared in accordance with the Guidebook on APEC Projects, APEC Publication Guidelines, PSU Style Guide, and APEC Branding Manual.
+The reports must be certified by the PSU Project Lead and endorsed by the relevant APEC Working Group or Steering Committee, prior to submission to APEC Secretariat for approval to be published.
 Reports submitted to the APEC Secretariat must not require any further copy-editing and will be presented in a level of English fit for publication.

-3.5 Reporting and Coordination Arrangements
+3.6 Reporting and Coordination Arrangements

-- a) The PSU will oversee the management of this project and expect to have a high level of involvement.
-The PSU Project Lead for this project is Senior Analyst, Mr Carlos Kuriyama - b) The selected Contractor will liaise with the PSU Director and PSU Project Lead concerning the negotiation of contract, the implementation process for the project, and the outputs generated.
+a) The PSU will oversee the management of this project and expect to have a high level of involvement.
+The PSU Project Lead for this project is Senior Analyst, Mr Akhmad Bayhaqi.

+- b) The selected Contractor will liaise with the PSU Director and PSU Project Lead concerning the negotiation of contract, the implementation process for the project, and the outputs generated.
 This may include meeting certain protocols, taking into account certain sensitivities, adhering to a range of guidelines, procedures and processes as well as being aware of the limitations and expectations in APEC.
-The Contractor will also need to consider the perspectives of relevant stakeholders in the course of completing this project including those of the EC and other relevant APEC sub-fora. - c) The PSU Project Lead will coordinate closely with the Contractor in completing the deliverables.
+The Contractor will also need to consider the perspectives of relevant stakeholders in the course of completing this project including those of the Economic Committee (EC) and other relevant APEC fora. - c) The PSU Project Lead will coordinate closely with the Contractor in completing the deliverables.